5 things that could ruin your job prospects

 Contradictory information on your resume is another thing that may raise a red flag with a potential employer.
 For example, if your employment dates on your LinkedIn profile are different to your paper resume it might be construed as dishonesty.
 So ensuring consistency of information is key.

 Going it alone

 When it comes to finding a job, it can sometimes be beneficial to get some professional assistance.
-For instance, if you’re struggling to get a response from employers, it might pay to have professional recruitment agency advise you about the quality/style of your resume.
+For instance, if you’re struggling to get a response from employers, it might pay to have a professional recruitment agency advise you about the quality/style of your resume.